Aug 22, 2025

 By Grace Richards, Marketing Intern

 Maximizing the genetic potential of elite females has become a cornerstone of progressive breeding programs.
 Through advanced reproductive technologies, like embryo transfer and in vitro fertilization, producers rapidly expand the influence of top-performing cows in their herds.
 Though both methods ultimately aim to produce transferable embryos, they differ in how, when, and where reproductive material is collected and fertilized.
 Understanding these differences empowers producers to make the most strategic decisions for their breeding goals.
+Here’s a breakdown of flushing vs. aspiration.

 Flushing is the process used in conventional embryo transfer.
 It involves hormonally stimulating a donor cow to produce multiple follicles in one reproductive cycle.
 The goal is to collect already fertilized embryos inside the cow’s uterus.